 Procter & Gamble (PG) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the world's largest consumer products maker had lost 1.73% over the past month.
-This has lagged the Consumer Staples sector's loss of 1.5% and the S&P 500's loss of 1.07% in that time.
+Coming into today, shares of the world's largest consumer products maker had gained 0.88% in the past month.
+In that same time, the Consumer Staples sector lost 2.39%, while the S&P 500 lost 2.74%.

 Wall Street will be looking for positivity from PG as it approaches its next earnings report date.
 This is expected to be October 22, 2019.
-In that report, analysts expect PG to post earnings of $1.24 per share.
-This would mark year-over-year growth of 10.71%.
+On that day, PG is projected to report earnings of $1.24 per share, which would represent year-over-year growth of 10.71%.
 Our most recent consensus estimate is calling for quarterly revenue of $17.49 billion, up 4.82% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for PG.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for PG should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-PG is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
+PG is currently a Zacks Rank #2 (Buy).

-In terms of valuation, PG is currently trading at a Forward P/E ratio of 25.
-This represents a premium compared to its industry's average Forward P/E of 22.35.
+Investors should also note PG's current valuation metrics, including its Forward P/E ratio of 24.95.
+This represents a premium compared to its industry's average Forward P/E of 22.65.

-It is also worth noting that PG currently has a PEG ratio of 3.51.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Meanwhile, PG's PEG ratio is currently 3.51.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
 Soap and Cleaning Materials stocks are, on average, holding a PEG ratio of 4.03 based on yesterday's closing prices.

 The Soap and Cleaning Materials industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 109, putting it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 168, putting it in the bottom 35% of all 250+ industries.

 Click to get this free report